yves-chevallier/mkdocs-exercise/docs/docs/index.md

     Fill in the blanks:

     > The path of the righteous man is beset on all sides by the inequities of the {{selfish}} and the tyranny of evil men.
 Blessed is he who, in the name of charity and good will, shepherds the {{weak}} through the valley of darkness, for he is truly his brother's keeper and the {{finder}} of lost children.
 And I will strike down upon thee with great vengeance and furious anger those who attempt to poison and destroy my {{brothers}}.
 And you will know my name is the {{Lord}} when I lay my vengeance upon thee.

-!!! exercise "Sequence"

-    In the following sequence diagram, we are Alice that greets John and John that greets Bob.
-Fill the names of the people in the diagram:

-    ``` mermaid
-    sequenceDiagram
-    autonumber
-    participant A as {{Alice Wonderland}}
-    participant J as John
-    participant B as Bob

-    A->>J: Hello John, how are you?
-    loop Healthcheck
-        J->>J: Fight against hypochondria
-    end
-    Note right of J: Rational thoughts!
-    J-->>A: Great!
-    J->>B: How about you?
-    B-->>J: Jolly good!
-    ```